secML/secML.github.io/src/content/post/class1.md

 For example, [Papernot et al.](https://arxiv.org/abs/1605.07277), took advantage of the transferability of adversarial examples on a remote DNN by training a new model with their own synthetic data.
 By using a relatively small number of queries to label their data, they trained a substitute model which they then used to craft adversarial samples.
 Demonstrating transferability, 84.24% of the adversarial samples trained from the substitute model fooled the remote DNN.

 To explicitly demonstrate the phenomenon of both intra and cross-technique transferability, [Papernot et al.](https://arxiv.org/abs/1605.07277) used five different machine learning algorithms on five disjoint training sets of MNIST dataset.
 With this setup, adversarial samples trained from one technique on one subset of the training data fools -- to varying degrees -- models trained by a different subset of the training data as well as a different technique.
 Furthermore, an ensemble classifier could be fooled at a rate of up to 44%.

-_TODO: a bit more explanation of this result - how the experiments were done, how transferability differs based on the different models, etc._

 --- Team Panda